mattfaltyn/awesome-neuro-symbolic-ai/README.md

 - [Frameworks](#frameworks)

 ## NSAI Classification
-Based on [Henry Kautz’s](https://en.wikipedia.org/wiki/Henry_Kautz) taxonomy of neuro-symbolic architectures.
+Based on [Henry Kautz’s](https://en.wikipedia.org/wiki/Henry_Kautz) taxonomy of neuro-symbolic architectures from his Robert S. Englemore Memorial Lecture in 2020 at the Thirty-Fourth AAAI Conference on Artificial Intelligence.
+Images are taken directly from the [summary paper](https://onlinelibrary.wiley.com/doi/full/10.1002/aaai.12036).

 ### 1. Type I: Symbolic Neural symbolic
 Type I is standard deep learning.
 This class is included in the taxonomy as the input and output of a neural network can be symbols (such as words in language translation) that are vectorized within the model.
 Some Type I frameworks include: